Attackers have opened fire at a paramilitary camp in Indian-administered Kashmir, according to an army spokesperson.

 "An exchange of fire between soldiers and attackers is still on."

-The camp lies about 54km from Srinagar, capital of Indian-administered Kashmir.
+The camp is located around 54km from Srinagar, capital of Indian-administered Kashmir.

 Tensions between the neighbouring countries have been on the rise following the Uri attack on the Indian side of the Kashmir border last month in which 17 soldiers were killed.